paultrisha/codefest_prep/src/assets/docs/login/README.md

     <img src="welcome.png" height="400px" alt="Welcome" />
 </p>

-Click on the "Ok" button of the dialog box and in the header menu, the logged in user name is shown and the avatar with the initails
+Click on the `Ok` button of the dialog box and in the header menu, the logged in user name and the avatar with the initails is shown

 <p align="center">
     <img src="home.png" height="400px" alt="Home" />